ThinkInvis/RoR2-Yeet/ModMeta/README.md

 The 5 latest updates are listed below.
 For a full changelog, see: https://github.com/ThinkInvis/RoR2-Yeet/blob/master/changelog.md

+**3.0.3**

+- Fixed fatal errors caused by the base game Devotion Update.

 **3.0.2**

 - AllowYeet is now a config option instead of a ConVar.